 There are quite a few candidates who are able to demonstrate that they have acquired the learning and maturity required in less than two years.

 This is also how the less experienced candidate can compete with other more experienced peers.
 For example, just last year we helped a professional from the non-profit industry with significantly less than two years of work experience convert her achievements and potential to an ISB acceptance.

 There is also a flip side to this question – what if one has too much experience?
 There is no standard answer to that one, except for a piece of advice – it depends.

-School selection becomes really important in such a scenario as not all schools are open to older candidates.
+School selection becomes really important in such a scenario as not all business schools are open to older candidates.
 This also depends on how far above the median/average at most schools one is.

-About 3-5 years is generally fine, but more might require more focus on school selection.
+About 3-5 years is generally fine, but more might require more focus on business school selection.
 We have written about older applicants in other articles, so not getting too much into the depth of that for this article.

 Should you ‘be yourself’ in an MBA application?